Nintendo finally brings Bluetooth audio to the Switch with new software update

-The Nintendo Switch may be a few years old, but on Tuesday night Nintendo finally gave the console an update users have long requested: Bluetooth audio support.
+The Nintendo Switch may be a few years old, but on Tuesday night Nintendo at last gave the console an update users have long requested: Bluetooth audio support.

 In a tweet Tuesday night, the Nintendo confirmed that it has enabled the feature as part of a new Switch update.
 "The latest #NintendoSwitch update is now available," the company tweeted, "including the ability to pair Bluetooth devices for audio output."